 Take basic safety precautions to reduce dangers of winter travel

-PORTLAND, Ore. – Oh, the weather outside can be frightful this time of year and AAA Oregon/Idaho urges drivers to be prepared for winter driving conditions.
+PORTLAND, Ore. – Oh, the weather is expected to be frightful this weekend with snow forecast for the Portland area and much of the Willamette Valley.
+AAA Oregon/Idaho urges drivers to be be ready for snow and ice during winter driving conditions.
 “Make sure you and your car are ready for snow and icy driving conditions.
 Prepare your vehicle for colder temperatures and hazardous road conditions, and take it easy behind the wheel,” says AAA Oregon/Idaho Public Affairs Director Marie Dodds.

-- Have your battery and electrical system tested.
+- Have your battery and electrical system tested to make sure it’s ready for the snow and ice.
 Most batteries have a life span of about three years and may not turn over in cold weather.
 AAA can check your battery before you hit the road.
 Schedule a time for a AAA battery technician to come to your vehicle and test your battery, starter and alternator.
 We’ll even deliver a new battery, install it and take away your old one.